 Just as there are several similar ways in which flea bites affect humans and dogs, there are several ways in which they are different.

 Dogs are more prone to infestation because most humans bathe on a daily basis

 Dogs can get flea bite anemia, this is extremely rare in humans

 Fleas bites on dogs can cause tapeworms and several other medical conditions that humans are not vulnerable to

-Let's set the stage, it’s the middle of winter with 3 feet of snow on the ground and the temperature has been hovering below freezing for days on end.
-Suddenly, Rover lays down next to the fireplace and starts scratching like a mad dog.
+Let's set the stage.
+It’s the middle of winter with 3 feet of snow on the ground and the temperature has been hovering below freezing for days on end.
+Suddenly, your pooch lays down next to the fireplace and starts scratching incessantly.

 You think to yourself, "It's the middle of winter!
 There is no way he can have fleas... is there?"

-The reality is that Rover can, and most likely does, have fleas.
+The reality is that your pup can, and most likely does, have fleas.
 Flea eggs can survive in temperatures below freezing for months.
-All it takes is for Rover to brush up against something the eggs were hidden in for them to transfer to his body where they will hatch in the warmth of your home.
+All it takes is for your furry companion to brush up against something the eggs were hidden in for them to transfer to his body where they will hatch in the warmth of your home.